SoftwareSystemsLaboratory/prime-pipeline/README.md

 `./ssl-metrics-pipeline.bash -u https://github.com/numpy/numpy`

-### Iterating Over A List of URLS
+### Iterating Over A List of URLs

-If you have a list of URLS, you can pipe it into the progam with the following (or similar) syntax:
+If you have a list of URLs, you can pipe it into the progam with the following (or similar) syntax:

 `cat URLs.txt | xargs -l ./ssl-metrics-pipeline.bash -u`